transferwise/pipelinewise/README.md

     $ alias pipelinewise="$(PWD)/bin/pipelinewise-docker"
     ```

-3. Check if the installation was successfully by running the `pipelinewise status` command:
+3. Check if the installation was successful by running the `pipelinewise status` command:

     ```sh
     $ pipelinewise status